Connect ServiceNow and Jira Service Management with low-code 2-way sync

 • Create a new record in ServiceNow when you manually add a JSM issue based on your rules.

-• Keep ServiceNow records and JSM issues in sync as long as they match the conditions of your rules.
+• Keep ServiceNow incidents and JSM issues in sync as long as they match the conditions of your rules.

 Here’s a quick snapshot of our synced ServiceNow record and Jira Service Management issue, highlighting a few of the fields that are being kept in sync: